anand-imcm/wf-pb-amp/README.md

 - Align the clustered hifi reads to the reference.
 - Color-code BAM records, after aligning the clustered hifi reads.
 - Generate the cluster qc report using the lima summary records.
+- Align the raw hifi reads to reference.
+- Call variants after aligning the raw reads using [`deepvariant`](https://github.com/google/deepvariant) tool.
+- Annotate the variants reported by `deepvariant`
+- Generate summary table using total and on-target variants.

 ## Inputs